cc7768/lecture-source-py/source/rst/about_py.rst

 Python has become one of the core languages of scientific computing.

-It's either the dominant player or a major player in
+It's either the dominant player or a major player in:

 * `Machine learning and data science <http://scikit-learn.org/stable/>`_
 * `Astronomy <http://www.astropy.org/>`_